Staff

 rebecca-m-2020

-Rebecca Mitchell, Office Manager, Lead Client Care Coordinator
+Rebecca Mitchell, Lead Client Care Coordinator, Certified Animal Hospice Provider

 I joined Compassionate Veterinary Hospice in May of 2018, and I’m so excited to have such a great opportunity to help pets and pet parents.
 I have been involved in animal care since volunteering at my local ASPCA as a teen, and I’ve never looked back.
 After moving to Chicago in 2002, I started working at Tree House Humane Society Clinic, and spent almost 15 years there.
 I loved learning the ins and outs of veterinary practice from the Tree House dedicated team.